tylercroberts/paprika2notion/README.md

 - Paprika's `Directions` are written to `Recipe write-up`, and if > 2000 characters, overflow goes to `Recipe write-up overflow`

-# Contribution
+## Contributing

-There are a number of ways to contribute to paprika2notion.
+There are a number of ways to contribute to `paprika2notion`.
+- If you found this useful, the biggest thing you could do is star the repo.
 - Check out open Issues and submit a PR to resolve one
   - if you don't want to submit a PR, feel free to join the discussion on these issues anyways!
 - Use the tool and make improvements to solve your pain points